mohdsaim-data/Retail-Sales-Analysis-SQL/README.md

 This project focuses on analyzing retail sales data using **SQL**.
 The goal is to explore the dataset, clean missing values, and answer important business questions related to sales, customers, product categories, and purchasing behavior.

-The project demonstrates practical SQL skills commonly used by Data Analysts, including:

 - Data Exploration
 - Data Cleaning
 - Aggregate Functions